 Parades and Celebrations in Vancouver and Surrey

-Vaisakhi Day falls on Saturday, April 14 in 2018, and the festivities and parades in both Vancouver and Surrey will take place over the course of the day.
+Vaisakhi Day falls on Sunday, April 14 in 2019, and the festivities and parades in both Vancouver and Surrey will take place over the following week.
+It is usually celebrated on the 13 or 14 of April, with local celebrations happening in Vancouver and Surrey on the Saturday before and after the official day.

-The Vancouver Vaisakhi Parade kicks off at 11 a.m. at the Ross Street Temple, then moves south on Ross Street to SE Marine Drive, west to Main Street, north to 49th Avenue, east to Fraser Street, south to 57th Avenue, east to Ross Street, and finally back to the Temple up Ross Street.
+East Vancouver is the heart of Vancouver's Sikh community and the Vancouver Vaisakhi Parade kicks off at 11 a.m. on Saturday, April 13, 2019 at the Ross Street Temple.
+The parade then moves south on Ross Street to SE Marine Drive, west to Main Street, north to 49th Avenue, east to Fraser Street, south to 57th Avenue, east to Ross Street, and finally back to the Temple up Ross Street.

-The Surrey parade begins at the Gurdwara Dashmesh Darbar Temple in Surrey, and like the Vancouver Vaisakhi Parade, the best way to get to Surrey's Parade is by public transit.
+The Surrey parade takes place the following weekend on Saturday, April 20, 2019 and it begins at the Gurdwara Dashmesh Darbar Temple in Surrey.
+Just like the Vancouver Vaisakhi Parade, the best way to get to Surrey's Parade is by public transit or go early if you plan to drive there.
 In addition to the parade and procession, Nagar Kirtan hymns, and floats, there will be free food (graciously prepared by local residents and businesses), live music and rides, and several politicians working the crowds at the Surrey festival.